 You’ll need a valid passport to travel to anywhere in Africa and it must have at least 6 months to run after the end of your trip, as is standard advice in most places in the world.
 If you need to update your passport, it’s best to do this in non-peak holiday periods to avoid the rush.
 If you’re running a bit late, you can pay extra to expedite a passport renewal, but you’ll have to visit a specific passport office in person.

 There are so many different countries in Africa that I couldn’t possibly list all the visa requirements; not least because it depends on your nationality as well as where you’re visiting.
 The best place to start looking (if you’re coming from the UK) is the Foreign Office Travel Advice portal.

-If you’re visiting Kenya, visas are not a problem and are simply bought for about $US 50 on arrival at Jomo Kenyatta international airport, Nairobi.
-Make sure you’re carrying some US dollars though.
-Also for Kenya, you’ll need a valid yellow fever certificate in your passport.
+If you’re visiting Kenya, visas are not a problem and are simply bought online for about $US 50 in advance.
+Check to see if you need a valid yellow fever certificate in your passport.

 Other Practical Stuff